 A cross-cultural and interdisciplinary examination of the signification of sexuality in literature, philosophy, scientific discourse, and the visual arts.
-Prerequisite: permission of the instructor.
+Prerequisite: WMST 150 or permission of the instructor.
 Crosslisted as HUMN 320.

 WMST 328.
 Mating and Marrying in America.
 1 Credit.